-If the weather is important to you, winters are mild and short with average temperatures around 22°C (72°F ) but in Summer it can reach over 40 °C (104°C) from May through August.
+Winters are mild and short with average temperatures around 72°F (22°C) while temperatures in summer can reach over 104°C (40 °C) from May through August.

 We have already mentioned the current situation with regard to the cartel-related violence and you should always take precautions about your personal safety whenever you are visiting somewhere unfamiliar.

 Dental patients should also be aware that sedation dentistry is not standard practice in Mexico as local anesthetic is the preferred method of pain relief.
-Many of our dentists do offer sedation dentistry as an additional service if you require it, but as the services of an anesthetist are required it usually costs around an additional $400.
+Many of our dentists do offer sedation dentistry as an additional service costing several hundred dollars extra (as local anesthetic is already provided as standard).

 Reynosa Cathedral is an interesting neoclassical building opposite the main plaza with the Our Lady of Guadalupe Church next door.
 The church was built in 1789 and originally part of the old Franciscan mission.

 There is a variety of architectural styles throughout the city, including the beautiful old house that is the Reynosa History Museum.
 Dating back to the end of the 19th century, it was built with limestone in a traditional ashlar style, and exhibits many curiosities of interest, including furniture, agricultural items, weapons and archaeological pieces.